 Cloudflare, one of the world’s leading web security, edge computing, and content delivery network providers, helps organizations make sure everything they do that is connected to the internet is fast, secure, and reliable.
-In addition to working with corporate clients, which range from small and medium businesses to Fortune 1000s, the firm has a mission to serve the public good.
-Through two key initiatives—Athenian Project and Project Galileo—the firm is making its capabilities available, free of charge, to government officials who administer election websites and to nonprofit organizations that are doing vital work to support communities.
+In addition to serving diverse commercial clients, which range from hobbyist websites to small and midsized businesses and Fortune 1000 companies, the firm is committed to serving the public good.

 Keeping Information on Elections Secure and Reliable

-As Cloudflare Co-Founder and CEO Matthew Prince explains, the goal of Athenian Project is to “help ensure the political process has integrity and that people can trust it and rely on it.”
+As Cloudflare CEO Prince explains, the goal of the Athenian Project is to “help ensure the political process has integrity and that people can trust it and rely on it.”

 Community Service That Provides Practical Rewards, Too

-Cloudflare can provide these valuable community services without a significant hit to profitability because its network features very low marginal costs to service the incremental customer.
-As a result, the social benefit provided by initiatives like Athenian Project or Project Galileo meaningfully outweighs the incremental costs to Cloudflare of providing these services.
+Cloudflare can provide these valuable community services without a significant hit to its profitability because its network incurs very low marginal costs to service the incremental customer.
+As a result, the social benefits provided by initiatives like Athenian Project or Project Galileo meaningfully outweigh the incremental costs to Cloudflare of offering these services.

 Sustainable Development Goals

 The Sands Capital six investment criteria tend to lead us to businesses that are innovators or vital facilitators of change in industries undergoing significant transformation.
 Cloudflare is one of many portfolio businesses that create impact by addressing at least one major social or environmental challenge identified by the United Nations Sustainable Development Goals (SDGs).
-Through Athenian Project, Cloudflare supports SDG 16, Peace, Justice and Strong Institutions.
-The firm’s Project Galileo also addresses SDG 16, and the recipients of the firm’s support are working to achieve a broad range of these SDGs, including SDG 3, Good Health and Well-Being; SDG 4, Quality Education; SDG 5, Gender Equality; SDG 8, Decent Work and Economic Growth; SDG 9, Industry, Innovation and Infrastructure; SDG 10, Reduced Inequalities; SDG 11, Sustainable Cities and Communities; and SDG 16, Peace, Justice and Strong Institutions.
+Through the initiatives described here, Cloudflare and the organizations it assists support SDG 3, Good Health and Well-Being; SDG 4, Quality Education; SDG 5, Gender Equality; SDG 8, Decent Work and Economic Growth; SDG 9, Industry, Innovation and Infrastructure; SDG 10, Reduced Inequalities; SDG 11, Sustainable Cities and Communities; and SDG 16, Peace, Justice and Strong Institutions.

 The business profiled was selected based on its reported alignment with one or more U.N.
 Sustainable Development Goals.
-The views expressed are the opinion of Sands Capital Management and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
+The views expressed are the opinion of Sands Capital and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
 The views expressed were current as of the date indicated and are subject to change.
 Information contained herein may be based on, or derived from, information provided by third parties.
 The accuracy of such information has not been independently veriﬁed and cannot be guaranteed.
 The information in this document speaks as of the date of this document or such earlier date as set out herein or as the context may require and may be subject to updating, completion, revision and amendment.
 There will be no obligation to update any of the information or correct any inaccuracies contained herein.
-This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside Sands Capital’s control.
+This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside of Sands Capital’s control.
 Readers should not place undue reliance upon these forward-looking statements.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
 All investments are subject to market risk, including the possible loss of principal.
 Differences in account size, timing of transactions, and market conditions prevailing at the time of investment may lead to different results, and clients may lose money.
 A company’s fundamentals or earnings growth is no guarantee that its share price will increase.
 The specific securities identified and described do not represent all of the securities purchased, sold, or recommended for advisory clients.
-There is no assurance that any security will continue to be owned by Sands Capital Management.
+There is no assurance that any security will continue to be owned by Sands Capital.
 You should not assume that any investment is or will be profitable.
 Company logos and website images are used for illustrative purposes only and were obtained directly from the company websites.
 Company logos and website images are trademarks or registered trademarks of their respective owners and use of a logo does not imply any connection between Sands Capital and the company.
 GIPS® Reports and additional disclosures for the related composites may be found in the Sands Capital GIPS Report.
-PT# 20210247
+RO2662571

 Something has gone wrong, check that all fields have been filled in correctly.
 If you have adblock, disable it.